-Heat oven to 375 degrees.
-Grease a 7x11-inch casserole (or thereabouts), that is no higher than 2 1/2 inches, with some reserved bacon drippings.
+Preheat oven to 375 F. Grease a 7x11-inch casserole (or thereabouts), that is no higher than 2 1/2 inches, with some reserved bacon drippings.

 Transfer grated potatoes to a large bowl.
 Pour off the liquid from the bowl into the colander and add the white potato starch sediment left at the bottom to the bowl with the potatoes.
 Check out this quick tip to keep your grated potatoes from turning dark.